Single-tenant versus multi-tenant and integration service environment for Azure Logic Apps

 For the Logic App (Standard) resource, these capabilities have changed, or they are currently limited, unavailable, or unsupported:

-Triggers and actions: Built-in triggers and actions run natively in the single-tenant Azure Logic Apps runtime, while managed connectors are hosted and run in Azure.
-Some built-in triggers are unavailable, such as Sliding Window and Batch.
+Triggers and actions: Built-in triggers and actions run natively in Azure Logic Apps, while managed connectors are hosted and run in Azure.
+Some built-in triggers and actions are unavailable, such as Sliding Window, Batch, Azure App Services, and Azure API Management.
 To start a stateful or stateless workflow, use the built-in Recurrence, Request, HTTP, HTTP Webhook, Event Hubs, or Service Bus trigger.
 In the designer, built-in triggers and actions appear under the Built-in tab.

 For stateful workflows, managed connector triggers and actions appear under the Azure tab, except for the unavailable operations listed below.
 For stateless workflows, the Azure tab doesn't appear when you want to select a trigger.
 You can select only managed connector actions, not triggers.
 Although you can enable Azure-hosted managed connectors for stateless workflows, the designer doesn't show any managed connector triggers for you to add.